 Their coronavirus vaccine candidate has made them billionaires.
-This modest German-Turkish couple doesn’t own a car.
+This modest German Turkish couple doesn’t own a car.

 The United States had already ordered 100 million doses, with an option for 500 million more.
 The European Union on Wednesday agreed on an order for an initial 200 million.

 Amid the whirlwind of publicity, tweets from President Trump have brought some bemusement.
-“Complete nonsense,” is how Sahin describes the accusation that the companies sat on the results until after the election.
+“Complete nonsense” is how Sahin describes the accusation that the companies sat on the results until after the election.

-And as for Trump’s claims of credit: “I’m not sure where the U.S. government would have had input in this,” Türeci said.
+And as for Trump’s claims of credit: “I’m not sure where the U.S. government would have had input in this,” Tureci said.

 Other world leaders have sent messages of cautious hope.
 No mRNA vaccine has received regulatory approval before, though scientists in the United States, Britain and China, as well as with one other German company, are pursuing similar vaccines for the coronavirus.

-While the results are “encouraging,” they are only preliminary, German health officials said in a news conference on Monday.
+While the results are “encouraging,” they are only preliminary, German health officials said in a news conference Monday.

 “This is a new virus and a completely new situation for mankind,” said Sahin.
-“That provides an opportunity to prove that the technology works, and works faster than existing technologies.”
+“That provides an opportunity to prove that the technology works and works faster than existing technologies.”

 “Manufacturing will be a challenge,” he said.
 “It is such a huge amount of doses.
 It’s far from being easy.”
 He said it will be tight to get any distribution this year, with regulatory approval — if all goes to plan — not expected until mid-December.

-Sahin and Türeci now number among the 100 richest Germans.
+Sahin and Tureci now number among the 100 richest Germans.
 Sahin said he can’t avoid watching the stock price go up — “but it doesn’t really matter that much.”
 He’s more concerned about getting his first product to the market.

-“I don’t have a car, I’m not going to buy a plane,” said Sahin, who cycles to work everyday.
+“I don’t have a car.
+I’m not going to buy a plane,” said Sahin, who cycles to work every day.
 “What’s life-changing is to be able to impact something in the medical field.”